 Your parents are most likely to be related – even distantly – if they share common ancestral origins.
 Additionally, people who descend from endogamous communities will also be more likely to find that their parents share common ancestors.

-If you have done a DNA test, you can upload your DNA to Gedmatch Genesis and run your DNA through the “Are Your Parents Related” tool.
-If your DNA is already on Gedmatch Genesis, you can access this tool from your main homescreen.
+If you have done a DNA test, you can upload your DNA to Gedmatch and run your DNA through the “Are Your Parents Related” tool.
+If your DNA is already on Gedmatch, you can access this tool from your main homescreen.
 The only information that you need is your kit number.

 How can the “Are Your Parents Related” tool tell you whether your parents are likely related?